 The Effect of Race on Return Outcomes

 This Section begins by showing testers’ first-stage return outcomes, i.e., store clerks’ initial responses to testers’ return requests.
-Testers’ first-stage outcomes provide relatively well-controlled tests for discrimination.
-Because the store clerk’s initial reaction was made with relatively little intervention on the tester’s part, it is unlikely that the initial differences in treatment are driven by any unobserved differences between testers.
-On the other hand, testers’ final-stage outcomes may better reflect real-world racial and gender disparities, to the extent that in real life, consumers often continue to negotiate with sellers.
+Testers’ first-stage outcomes provide relatively well controlled tests for discrimination.
+Because the store clerks’ initial reactions were made following relatively little intervention on the part of the testers, it is unlikely that the initial differences in treatment were driven by any unobserved differences between testers.
+On the other hand, testers’ final-stage outcomes may better reflect real-world racial and gender disparities to the extent that in real life, consumers often continue to negotiate with sellers.

 Regression Table 1 presents the main effect of testers’ race and gender on their first-stage return outcomes.
-To ensure robustness, two dependent variables were used: (1) whether cash refund was provided; and (2) whether the return was denied or accepted (for exchange, store credit, or refund).
+To ensure robustness, two dependent variables were used: (1) whether a cash refund was provided; and (2) whether the return was denied or accepted (for exchange, store credit, or refund).

 The results reveal a significant and considerably large race effect across all specifications.
-All else equal (i.e., controlling for clerk and store characteristics), across the entire sample, white testers were 11% more likely to receive a refund than were black testers (2% likelihood for blacks versus 13% likelihood for whites, p < 0.05).
-At the same time, black testers were 22% more likely to have their returns denied completely (not even accepted for exchange) than were white testers (42% likelihood for blacks versus 20% likelihood for whites, p < 0.01).
+Controlling for all other variables, (i.e., controlling for clerk and store characteristics), across the entire sample, white testers were 11% more likely to receive a refund than were Black testers (2% likelihood for Blacks versus 13% likelihood for whites, p < 0.05).
+At the same time, Black testers were 22% more likely to have their returns denied completely (not even accepted for exchange) than were white testers (42% likelihood for Blacks versus 20% likelihood for whites, p < 0.01).

-Table 1 shows the probability of receiving each response by testers’ race and gender at the first stage, based on a regression of return outcomes on testers’ race and gender, as well as clerk and store controls.
-As the table shows, both black male and female testers did significantly worse than did white testers—male and female.
-While the interaction between testers’ race and gender was not significantly different from zero, white female testers did somewhat better than did white male testers (for example, they were 10% less likely to have their returns denied, and 8% more likely to receive a refund, than were white males), while black females and males obtained similar results.
+Table 1 shows the probability of receiving each response by testers’ race and gender at the first stage, based on a regression analysis of return outcomes on testers’ race and gender, as well as on clerk and store controls.
+As the table shows, both Black male and female testers did significantly worse than did white testers—male and female.
+While the interaction between testers’ race and gender was not found to be significant, white female testers did somewhat better than did white male testers (for example, they were 10% less likely to have their returns denied, and 8% more likely to receive a refund than were white males), while Black females and males obtained similar results.

-Table 1.
-Initial Return Outcomes by Testers’ Race and Gender.
+Table 1 Initial Return Outcomes by Testers’ Race and Gender